netw00rk/sqltractor/README.md

 // Import any required drivers so that they are registered and available import _ "github.com/netw00rk/sqltractor/driver/postgres"

-// use synchronous versions of migration functions ...
+// use synchronous versions of migration functions that
-// files - slice of applied migration files files, err := tractor.Up("driver://url", "./path")
-if err != nil {
+// return slice of applied migration files and error files, err := tractor.Up("driver://url", "./path") if err != nil {
   // do something with error
 }

-// to use the asynchronous version you have to instantiate Tractor struct tractor, err := tractor.NewTractor("driver://url", "./path") if err != nil {
+// to use the asynchronous version you have to instantiate Tractor structure tractor, err := tractor.NewTractor("driver://url", "./path") if err != nil {
   // do something with error
 }

-// UpAsync returning chan of Result struct
+// UpAsync returning chan of Result structure
-// type Resutl {
+// type Result struct {
 //    File  // applied file
 //    Error // error if something happened
 //}